code-samurai777/8-bit-ALU-in-Verilog/README.md

 1. **alu_operations.v** – Implements arithmetic, logical, and shift operations
 2. **alu_control.v** – ALU Control Unit that maps opcode to ALU operation
 3. **alu.v** – Main ALU wrapper connecting operations and flags

-This separation mimics a CPU-style architecture and is a common **industry practice** in RTL design.

 ---